 Date until when partner universities need to register their exchange students.

-• 1st semester / full academic year – 1st June
+- 1st semester / full academic year – 1st June

-• 2nd semester – 1st November
+- 2nd semester – 1st November

 * Nominations outside the EU should be announced at least two months before the mentioned dates due to visa procedures.
-Once the student is accepted, the student will receive all the relevant information by email
+Once the student is accepted, the student will receive all the relevant information by email.

-Contact and further details
+Contact persons and further details

 EuMIGS academic coordinators: